etiennedevaux/warksar/README.md

 #### Medium md 768px to 992px

+##### Navigation Bar - OK

 ##### Home Page
 Hide central logo

 ##### What We Do Page
 Add element ids so that individual elements can be targeted, and Bootstrap customised, without affecting other parts of the site
-Set images to go vertically above text
+Use Bootstrap set images to go vertically above text

 #### Small

+##### Navigation Bar
+Menu background being transparent makes text difficult to read with burger menu.
+Set background to green, with padding and rounded corners

 ##### Home Page
 Move buttons below central main text